AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 NumberOfSnp
 """""""""""
-Gives the number of SNP in the genotype file.
+Specifies the number of SNP in the genotype file.

 InternalEdit
 """"""""""""